THE AMLIEL INSTITUTE

 By the end of the program, students develop theoretical and practical expertise in the halachot, minhagim, logistics and finances surrounding serious illness, death, funerals, burial, mourning, and legacy preparation, including ethical wills.
-Students will be prepared to work with and assist grieving families before and after death and to organize and train volunteers to perform these mitzvot in their communities.
+Students are prepared to work with and assist grieving families before and after death and to organize and train volunteers to perform these mitzvot in their communities.

 Will students attend?
-There are 60 students in the first five cohorts.
+At the beginning of 2014, there are 70 students.
 And there is great interest in the Jewish community.
 Over 3/4 of a million people have visited www.jewish-funerals.org, Kavod v'Nichum's website.
 The Chevra Kadisha Conferences are well attended and have generated enthusiastic response.
 There is a hunger for in-depth education.
 The Gamliel Institute fills this critical void in education and service delivery and has the potential to change the current culture surrounding end of life issues in the Jewish community - from denial and neglect to awareness, acceptance, and healthy integration into family and community life.